-There are very few restrictions on the options of anyone injured in an accident, when it comes to pursuing an insurance claim or lawsuit against whoever caused the crash.
-After a car accident in California, if you've suffered an injury as a driver, passenger, or pedestrian, you are usually free to take one or more of the following actions in trying to get compensation for your losses (medical bills, lost income, property damage, pain and suffering, etc.):
+If you've suffered an injury as a driver, passenger, or pedestrian, you are usually free to take one or more of the following actions in trying to get compensation for your losses ("damages"), including medical bills, lost income, property damage, and "pain and suffering":

 In order to comply with California's "financial responsibility" laws, most vehicle owners choose to purchase liability insurance coverage, and state law dictates the minimum amount that vehicle owners must carry.

 This liability insurance is meant to compensate other drivers, passengers, or pedestrians who suffer property damage and/or personal injuries in a car accident caused by you (or caused by anyone covered under your liability policy).
-The minimum amounts of liability coverage required under California law are:

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car in California.